HSBC Bank Canada: History

 On September 20, 2011, HSBC Canada sold its full-service brokerage division, HSBC Securities (Canada) Inc., to National Bank Financial Group for Can$208 million.

-In June 2015, Sandra Stuart was named president and CEO becoming the first woman to head a Canadian chartered bank.
+In June 2015, Sandra Stuart was named president and CEO, becoming the first woman to head a Canadian chartered bank.

+Merger with RBC

-In November 2022, HSBC announced the exit of Canadian market.
-Royal Bank of Canada will acquire 100% of the common shares of HSBC Canada for an all-cash purchase price of $13.5 billion, which is a multiple of 9.4 times HSBC Canada's estimated 2024 earnings.
+In November 2022, HSBC announced the exit of the Canadian market.
+Royal Bank of Canada (RBC) will acquire 100% of the common shares of HSBC Canada for an all-cash purchase price of $13.5 billion, which is a multiple of 9.4 times HSBC Canada's estimated 2024 earnings.
 Completion of the transaction is expected by late 2023, subject to regulatory approvals.
 HSBC has been under pressure to cut costs and divest non-Asian businesses.

+The acquisition was completed on March 28, 2024.
+All HSBC Canada branches closed at midday on March 28.
+Twenty-five of these branches, most in close proximity to existing RBC branches, closed permanently with the sale; the others reopened as RBC branches on April 1, 2024.